Ropočevo

-Formerly a separate settlement, it was abolished as such in October 2019, and annexed to its municipal seat, Sopot.
-Ropočevo was completely encircling Sopot, and two settlements already formed one urban unit.
+Formerly a separate settlement, it was abolished as such in October 2019 by the City Assembly of Belgrade, and annexed to its municipal seat, Sopot.
+Ropočevo was completely encircling Sopot, as two settlements already formed one urban unit.
+However, the government has not amended the Law on Territorial Organization accordingly, so Ropočevo remained de-jure separate, appearing as such in the 2022 census.

 Location and geography

 Ropočevo is located on the Ripanj Plateau of the Kosmaj mountain, spreading over the altitudes from 195 to 248 m.
 It is situated in the spring area of Veliki Lug, a tributary to the Kubršnica.
 There are several other water springs in the village area: Drmink, Alinac, Pavitine, Glogovac, etc. It spreads on both sides of the Belgrade-Mladenovac railway, just north of Sopot.

 Name

 There are no historical documents which point to the origin of the village name.
 In time three popular theories developed, none of which is taken seriously in consideration.
 One myth claims that Despot Stefan Lazarević, who died somewhere on the Kosmaj mountain, suffered a death rattle on this location (Serbian ropac).
 Another jovial story claims the same word origin, but regarding some local Turkish pasha.
 Third was laid by professor Milivoj Pavlović in his 1969 article "From Singidunum to Kosmaj".
 He claimed the name is of Celtic origin.
 The Serbs mixed with the local Celtic population and named the locality arp, Celtic word for the slope, which in time molded into rop.